Hands-on warehouse work in e-commerce / 3PL: inbound, packing, sorting, returns, basic WMS routines.

 - Contract clarity: role, city, schedule, pay calculation, overtime rules, start date.

-- Payroll discipline: payslip/settlement transparency and regular payment cycle to a bank account.
+- Payroll discipline: transparency and regular payment cycle to a bank account.

 - Compliance basics: BHP safety onboarding, PPE rules, site access procedures.

-- Medical steps when required by the role/project (standard onboarding practice).
+- Medical steps when required by the role/project.

-- Tax & social insurance documentation as applicable (settlement proofs and annual summaries are project/contract dependent).
+- Tax & social insurance documentation as applicable.

-- Accommodation/transport only if offered by the employer/project (always specified in the offer).
+- Accommodation/transport only if offered (always specified in the offer).

 Where English-speaking work is most common (Poland)